thunlp/APB/README.md

 ## Acknowledgement

 The benchmark framework is partially adapted from [Star Attention](https://github.com/NVIDIA/Star-Attention), [MInference](https://github.com/microsoft/MInference), [RULER](https://github.com/NVIDIA/RULER), and [InfiniteBench](https://github.com/OpenBMB/InfiniteBench).
-We deeply thank the authors of these code repo for their contribution to the long-context inference community.
+We deeply thank the authors of these code repos for their contribution to the long-context inference community.